PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/get_data.md

 > Note: These commands will trigger a download of the GDC Data Transfer Tool (gdc-client) and a manifest (gdc_manifest.txt) to your home directory.

-In our case we will be (temporarily) downloading over 400 files so make sure you have enough space on your computer.
+In our case we will be (temporarily) downloading 379 files so make sure you have enough space on your computer.

->*Note: There can be a large number of files downloaded and data and the process can take many minutes to hours depending on your connection speed.*
+>Note: There can be a large number of files downloaded.
+Downloading the 379 files above took on the order of 15 minutes but your mileage may vary depending on your connection speed.

 **Step 3: Prepare**